trustwallet/developer/assets/add_new_asset.md

 ### Info.json Contents

 The `info.json` file contains basic information about the token/project.

-It has fields:
+It has following required fields:
 - `name`: name of the token
 - `type`: such as ERC20, BEP2, BEP20, TRC20, TRC10, ...
 - `symbol`: the token symbol